synrais/Makita-LXT-Battery-Monitor-Unlocker/README.md

 - 🔧 **Frame repair** — recalculates and rewrites corrupt checksums without touching any other battery data

 No configuration.
 No button presses.
 Just insert the battery and it runs.
 Remove it and the device waits for the next one.
+Remember to have the PC/Phone plugged in and ready before plugging in a battery if you want to see the results of the first scan!

 ---